Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

-Madrid is a whole trip on its own given its richness in iconic landmarks and cultural sites.
-However, you can have a great day trip in the town of San Lorenzo de El Escorial if you happen to be a history buff.
-Moreover, the town is home to delicious cuisines and great outdoors for you to explore.
+Madrid is a whole trip, given its richness in iconic landmarks and cultural sites.
+However, you can have a great day trip in San Lorenzo de El Escorial if you are a history buff.
+Moreover, the city has delicious cuisines and a great outdoor area to explore.

 One of the great features of this town is the abundance of religious and historical complexes, mainly the monastery of El Escorial.
-This magnificent structure used to be home of the Spanish royalty for hundreds of years.
+This magnificent structure was home to Spanish royalty for hundreds of years.

-Besides, El Escorial complex encompasses a renowned Basilica with an architectural style resembling the Italian St. Peter’s Basilica.
-There’s also a great palace that holds layers of Spanish history within.
-You can immerse yourself in the great chunks of history that hang in the air of this enormous complex.
+Besides, the El Escorial complex encompasses a renowned Basilica with an architectural style resembling the Italian St. Peter’s Basilica.
+There’s also a grand palace that holds layers of Spanish history within.
+You can immerse yourself in the great chunks of history in this enormous complex’s air.

 Moreover, you can enjoy the great outdoors by hiking in the dazzling surroundings of Sierra de Guadarrama.
 Biking is also one of the popular activities in the area.
 So, treat yourself to some fresh air while scrutinizing the panoramic views of nature.